“Whip ’er good, Billy.”

 Caroline: She loses herself in the sensation, in the blood rolling over her tongue.
 It sweeps the chain out of her hands, and for a moment the Beast runs wild.
 When she feels the woman’s heart begin to strain however, there’s a moment of clarity.
 She wrestles with the monster for control, a brief, brutal, and silent struggle.
 At last, she draws away from the woman.

-GM: The woman initially moans and sighs beneath the vampire’s kiss, her blood lazily flowing like honey.
+GM: The woman initially moans and sighs beneath the vampire’s kiss.
+Her blood lazily flows like honey.

 But the Beast is not so gentle.

 Caroline doesn’t even register it happening.
 Doesn’t, until the taste of more blood floods her mouth, warm and filling, exactly what she needs.
-The woman chokes, her eyes snapping open as Caroline’s fangs gnash and rip her flesh, messily spattering blood over the bed.
+The woman chokes, her eyes snapping open as Caroline’s fangs gnash and rip her flesh.
+Blood spatters over the bed.
 She screams and tries to turn around, tries to throw the monster off, but Caroline’s grip is like iron.

-The Ventrue fights to regain control even as the woman grabs the alarm clock and clumsily smashes it over Caroline’s head.
-Gears fall out like spilled guts, tinking as they hit the bedroom walls.
+The Ventrue fights to regain control as the woman grabs the alarm clock and smashes it over Caroline’s head.
+Gears fall out like spilled guts, tinkling as they hit the bedroom walls.